dfinity/dre-airflow/README.md

 Airflow production pods by way of the `airflow-content-syncer` container [built from this repository](airflow-content-syncer/).
-Delivery is not done through the container, but rather by using `git clone` within the container periodically, running as a sidecar in all relevant Airflow pods.
+Delivery is not done through the container, but rather by using `git clone` / `git fetch` within the container periodically, running as a sidecar in all relevant Airflow pods.

 In production, the syncer container will check which is the latest